 Make your profile attractive.

 Even though you want to keep your profile real, it should be put together well.
-If you’re creating a profile book on your own, I suggest using a company like Mixbook or Shutterfly.
+If you’re creating a profile book on your own, I suggest using a company like Mixbook.

 Once you have it all laid out you can review a digital proof and maybe even have a friend look over it.
-We used Mixbook and were very happy with the result.
+We were very happy with the result we accomplished using mixbook.
 Don’t let this step hold you back but take some time to put it together in a way that makes you excited for it to be shared.

 Remember, there’s no one “right way” to make an adoptive family profile.
 What you decide to include in your profile depends on what you think is most important for a prospective birth parent to know about you.
 But, remember to keep it real.